AngelitaDamola/exploration-journey/README.md

 # exploration-journey
+Planned structure of this repo:

+Existing code I used a broad range of packages and methods on

-Exploring different data sets and creating some standardised code
+Exploring new data sets

+Reports